Lebanon central bank ready to repay state's maturing dollar debt - Salameh

-BEIRUT, Oct 3 (Reuters) - Lebanon's central bank is ready to repay the state's maturing dollar-denominated debt to protect the country's credibility with the markets, Governor Riad Salameh said on Thursday.
+BEIRUT, Oct 3 (Reuters) - Lebanon's central bank is ready to repay the state's maturing dollar-denominated debt, Governor Riad Salameh said on Thursday, calling it an essential step for protecting the country's credibility with the markets.

 "The maturities that the Lebanese state has, we have also prepared for them, to pay for them in dollars," Salameh told a conference.
 "I believe this matter is essential, and Banque du Liban is carrying this out for monetary reasons (and) for the protection of Lebanon's credibility."

-Public concerns over the economy have intensified recently as the cost of dollars rose in the black market over the pegged rate.
-The central bank introduced new steps on Tuesday to organise the provision of dollars for key imports.

-Salameh also expressed hope that the government would seek to narrow its budget deficit to help the country's finances and reassure the markets.

-"We hope the government implements a budget for 2020 that gives a positive signal to the markets by reducing the deficit," Salameh added.
+Salameh also said he hoped the government would agree a 2020 budget that sends a positive signal to the markets by reducing the country's deficit.

-Lebanon's government has declared "an economic emergency" to try to get its finances under control.

-Finance Minister Ali Hassan Khalil told Reuters this week that Lebanon has begun preparing to issue a Eurobond of around $2 billion in October to meet state financing needs.

 ((Ellen.Francis@thomsonreuters.com;))